Skip to content

 pvesh get /access/users

-# Create a new PVE realm user (stored in Proxmox database, not Linux PAM)
+# Create a PVE realm user (@pve = Proxmox-only, no Linux system account)

 pvesh create /access/users \